robert-commonsku/ps-caching-proxy/ARCHITECTURE.md

 - Suppliers are not very careful about price effective dates and price expiry dates
   - We should check frequently
 - Product sellable does not vary by locale
+  - Use inventory service to indicate stock does not exist
   - We should probably verify this with some spot checks
 - Pricing data does not vary by locale
   - We should probably verify this with some spot checks